Christianity in the ante-Nicene period: Latin Fathers

 Church Fathers who wrote in Latin are called the Latin (Church) Fathers.

 Tertullian (c.155–c.240 AD), who was converted to Christianity before 197, was a prolific writer of apologetic, theological, controversial and ascetic works.
 He wrote three books in Greek and was the first great writer of Latin Christianity, and so is sometimes known as the "Father of the Latin Church".
-He was evidently a lawyer in Rome and the son of a Roman centurion.
+He was evidently a lawyer in Rome and thought to be the son of a Roman centurion.
 Tertullian is said to have introduced the Latin term "trinitas" with regard to the Divine (Trinity) to the Christian vocabulary (but Theophilus of Antioch already wrote of "the Trinity, of God, and His Word, and His wisdom", which is similar but not identical to the Trinitarian wording), and also probably the formula "three Persons, one Substance" as the Latin "tres Personae, una Substantia" (itself from the Koine Greek "treis Hypostases, Homoousios"), and also the terms "vetus testamentum" (Old Testament) and "novum testamentum" (New Testament).
 In his Apologeticus, he was the first Latin author who qualified Christianity as the "vera religio" (true religion) and systematically relegated the classical Roman Empire religion and other accepted cults to the position of mere "superstitions".
 Tertullian denounced Christian doctrines he considered heretical, but later in life, Tertullian is thought by most to have joined the Montanists, a heretical sect that appealed to his rigorism.

 Cyprian (200-258) was bishop of Carthage and an important early Christian writer.
 He was probably born at the beginning of the third century in North Africa, perhaps at Carthage, where he received an excellent classical education.
 After converting to Christianity, he became a bishop in 249 and eventually died a martyr at Carthage.